braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/advanced_settings.md

 For example, say that a user of a sports news app had their device offline the duration of a football game.
 The app sends out updates after one of the competing teams score, for a total of 10 push notifications over that duration.
 When the user reconnects to the messaging service, we would not want them to receive 10 redundant notifications.
 We have a couple of options available to solve this problem.

+### Notification ID {#notification-id}

-- A __"Notification ID"__ is a unique identifier for a message category of your choosing that informs the messaging service to only respect the most recent message from that ID.
+A __"Notification ID"__ is a unique identifier for a message category of your choosing that informs the messaging service to only respect the most recent message from that ID.
 Setting a Notification ID allows you to send just the most recent and relevant message, rather than a stack of outdated, irrelevant ones.
 However, if the phone correctly receives the original push notifications, then the Notification ID will not replace the already delivered notification(s).

+### Time to Live (TTL) {#ttl}
-- The __"Time to Live"__ field allows you to set a custom length of time to store messages with the push messaging service.
+The __"Time to Live"__ (ttl) field allows you to set a custom length of time to store messages with the push messaging service.
 Braze's default values for time to live are 4 weeks for FCM and 31 days for ADM.
 If the hypothetical user from the example above were to reconnect their device 4 weeks after the game with the time to live set to the default, then those messages would have already expired in the messaging service and would not be delivered.

-> FCM has a limit of 4 Notification IDs per app.
+> Note: FCM has a limit of 4 Notification IDs per app.
 If you use more than 4 Notification IDs, FCM does not make any guarantees as to which ones will be respected.
 Braze uses one of these by default for campaigns, so make sure to specify only up to three additional Notification IDs for Android messages.

 For more information on these delivery options, please see the [Firebase Cloud Messaging][7] and [Amazon Device Messaging][8] documentation.

+### Firebase Messaging Priority {#fcm-priority}

-- The __"Firebase Messaging Delivery Priority"__ field lets you control whether a push is sent with "normal" or "high" priority to Firebase Cloud Messaging.
+The __"Firebase Messaging Delivery Priority"__ field lets you control whether a push is sent with "normal" or "high" priority to Firebase Cloud Messaging.
 See [FCM documentation](https://firebase.google.com/docs/cloud-messaging/concept-options#setting-the-priority-of-a-message) to learn more.

-## Summary Text
+### Summary Text {#summary-text}

 Summary text allows you to set additional text in the "Expanded Notification" view.
 It also serves as a caption for notifications with images.